Best mountain bike pedals - the best options from XC to Enduro

 £150

-Built with 6061 T6 Aluminium, the TMAC has the largest pedal platform Deity has produced to date.
+Built with 6061 T6 Aluminium, the TMAC has the largest pedal platform Deity has produced.
 The large platform and pronounced concave profile go a long way to deliver a rock-solid trail connection coupled with excellent performance.

-The build quality is very good; the combination of sealed bearings and DU bushings keeps the pedals spinning reliably.
+The build quality is good; the combination of sealed bearings and DU bushings keeps the pedals spinning reliably.
 They are serviceable when you eventually need to give them a spruce-up.
-They are available in a multitude of colours: Black, Brown, Silver, Orange, Blue, Red, Green and Purple.
+They are available in many colours: Black, Brown, Silver, Orange, Blue, Red, Green and Purple.

 How to choose the best mountain bike pedals

-Choosing the best mountain bike pedal might be seen as a complete minefield but this section has been curated to answer all your questions and some you might not have considered yet, helping you the perfect match for your riding style and budget.
+Choosing the best mountain bike pedal might be seen as a complete minefield but this section has been curated to answer all your questions and help you find the perfect match for your riding style and budget.

 What size pedal is best and what should I use?

 The greater the pedal platform size, the more support it will offer.
-The larger surface area will make it easier to locate which could be a game changer when you are charging in technical terrain.
-The trade-off is the additional weight, this is the reason they are mostly found bolted into the bike of gravity riders.
+The larger surface area is a game changer in technical terrain.
+The trade-off is the additional weight, which is why they are found on gravity riders.

-Recently there have been more enduro-sized platforms on the market like the Time Speciale 12 pedal.
-By adopting a slightly smaller platform they are lighter and still pack a punch in the grip department with some strategically placed pins even if you are not clipped in.
+Recently, there have been more enduro-sized platforms on the market.
+By adopting a slightly smaller platform, they are lighter but still pack a punch in the grip department with some strategically placed pins even when you are not clipped in.

-The next step down again is the pedals aimed at trail riding just like the Look X-Track En-Rage.
-The platform is smaller again, these usually offer a small cage to protect the mechanism from ground strikes and also allow more support than a completely uncaged option.
+The next step down are pedals aimed at trail riding.
+The platform is smaller with a smaller cage to protect the mechanism from ground strikes and also allow more support than a completely uncaged option.
 This support will allow you to use a shoe that has a little more flex in the sole.

-The uncaged mechanism-only pedals like Crankbrothers Eggbeaters 3 or the Hope Union RC are super light and give no support platform or protection to the binding mechanism.
+The uncaged mechanism-only pedals such as Crankbrothers Eggbeaters 3 or the Hope Union RC are super light and give no support platform or protection to the binding mechanism.
 They’re best suited to the very stiffest soled riding kicks.

 Another consideration worth mentioning here is the pedal Q-factor.
-Bare with me and I will keep this as painless as possible.
-It is the measurement taken from the outside of the crank arm to the centre of the pedal body.
+Q-factor is the measurement from the outside of the crank arm to the centre of the pedal body.
 It’s added to the crank Q-factor, which is the measurement between the outsides of the crank arms.
 A wider stance offers an increase in stability and crank/frame clearance.
 Just be wary when running the widest pedals and cranks; strikes will be more commonplace with scuffs and damage to pins is just a matter of time.

 How much are mountain bike pedals?

 Your budget will be a major consideration when buying a new pair of pedals.
 Sometimes the gains are not worth the money.
-The cheapest pedals are quite often the caged trail platforms and the price tag starts to creep up as you start to get more features such as coated bindings, adjustable replacement pins, lighter-weight axle materials and longer warranty periods with serviceable designs.
+The cheapest pedals are often the caged trail platforms.
+The price starts to creep up as you get more features such as coated bindings, adjustable replacement pins, lighter-weight axle materials and longer warranty periods with serviceable designs.
 Quite often the bigger the pedal the more it will cost due to the more material and neat ways to shave weight and increase strength.

 Which clipless system is best?

-There are many contributing factors to the design of a great clipless pedal system.
+Many factors make a great clipless pedal system.
 This includes weight, platform size and price.
-One of the most crucial is the feel or the operation of the clip-in mechanism and how they release.
+One of the most crucial attributes is the feel they provide and the operation of the clip-in mechanism.

 Having an adjustable binding tension as found on Shimano SPD designs will go some way to help.
-The tension ranges and engagement does vary and some attention needs to be given to the shoe sole design and the pedal-to-shoe spacing.
+The tension does vary and attention needs to be given to the shoe/sole design and pedal-to-shoe spacing.
 This is important with the Crankbrother-type clipless pedal systems that use a loop-type binding with no tension adjustment.
 The unique Hope pedal design gives a double spring binding mechanism and offers riders a tight and secure feel.

 Some riders prefer more float.
-Float is the amount of rotational movement of your foot before the cleat disengages from the pedal.
-This movement or float is key for riders that suffer from knee strains.
+Float is the rotational movement of your foot before the cleat disengages from the pedal.
+This movement or float is key for riders who suffer from knee strains.
 The amount of movement will differ between pedal designs but it can also be changed by using different shapes of shoe cleats or tuning the cleat position from left to right.

 Are clipless pedals better than flat pedals?

 Now there's a question.
-There are many factors that will determine the answer to this one.
-The type of riding and the trail conditions will have an impact on which pedal type will be used, even for some of the world's fastest downhill mountain biking racers.
-In steep and technical terrain or in the wettest conditions, being able to quickly dab a foot off a flat pedal or avoid the clip-in mechanism from clogging might mean the difference between winning and crashing, so you will see riders swapping from clipless to flats.
+Many factors will determine the answer to this one.
+The type of riding and the trail conditions will impact which pedal type will be used, even for some of the world's fastest downhill mountain biking racers.
+In steep and technical terrain or the wettest conditions, being able to quickly dab a foot off a flat pedal or avoid the clip-in mechanism from clogging might mean the difference between winning and crashing, so you will see riders swapping from clipless to flats.

-For riders looking for the ultimate power delivery and pedalling efficiency for cross-country, cyclo-cross or gravel bike racing then you will want to consider slipping on some stiff shoes and laying down some of your hard-earned dosh on a pair of lightweight, mud-shedding uncaged clipless pedals.
-With the variety of sizes of caged clipless systems on the market there literally is a pedal for every genre of mountain biking and for every budget.
+A pair of lightweight, mud-shedding uncaged clipless pedals will provide the ultimate power delivery and pedalling efficiency for cross-country, cyclo-cross or gravel bike racing.
+With the variety of sizes of caged clipless systems, there is a pedal for every genre of mountain biking – and every budget.

-Whichever pedal type your choose, we have to stress the importance of pairing the right pedal with the most appropriate shoe.
+Whichever pedal type you choose, we need to stress the importance of pairing the right pedal with the most appropriate shoe.

 Are bigger flat pedals better?